-This year, the first Mike Fanelli Scholarship was awarded to Gator long-distance runner and senior Jake Garrissere.
+The first Mike Fanelli Scholarship was awarded to Gator long-distance runner and senior Jake Garrissere in 2019.
 Recruited to the team in high school by coach Tom Lyons, Jake chose to attend SF State over other offers because of the camaraderie that he observed when he visited the campus: “There was something about the team dynamics here at SF State.
 Everybody really got along and loved to be a part of something bigger than themselves, versus at other schools where it felt much more individualistic.”

 The track and field team does not explicitly select team captains, but over the years Jake has naturally become a leading figure and an inspiration to his teammates.
 “I kind of became that person that both the team and the coaching staff relied on,” he explains.
 “That was very humbling.
 It helped me become more responsible, to say the least.
 It's a great feeling being someone that other people can rely on.”

-Jake, who is currently finishing up his degree in history and education, is especially grateful for receiving the scholarship at this time, as he was recently laid-off from his retail job due to the Coronavirus pandemic.
+Jake, a history and education major, was especially grateful for receiving the scholarship, as he was unemployed due to the Coronavirus pandemic at the time.
 “I felt really honored to be awarded this scholarship,” says Jake.
 “I never really thought that this was something that I could do.
 I don't pretend to be the fastest guy out there.
 I think of this team as my family; they have been with me through some of my highest highs and some of my lowest lows, and I can always rely on them to have my back whenever I need them.
 I’m honored to be considered a leader of the team.”